Trump's 2019 Protection Could Push China Back to Smoot-Hawley Tariff Levels

 Bown, Chad P., and Eva Zhang.
 2019.
 Will a US-China Trade Deal Remove or Just Restructure the Massive 2018 Tariffs?
 PIIE Trade and Investment Policy Watch (April 24).

 1. Technically, those tariffs only apply to US imports from China that were also exported after May 10, 2019.
 The prior tariffs of 10 percent apply to “on the water” products exported from China before May 10, 2019, provided they arrive in the United States prior to June 1, 2019, according to the Federal Register.
+In a subsequent Federal Register notice, the administration changed the June 1, 2019 deadline to June 15, 2019.

 2. The Federal Register notice indicated “The proposed product list has an approximate annual trade value of $300 billion.
 The proposed product list covers essentially all products not currently covered by action in this investigation.
 The proposed product list excludes pharmaceuticals, certain pharmaceutical inputs, select medical goods, rare earth materials, and critical minerals.
 Product exclusions granted by the Trade Representative on prior tranches from this investigation will not be affected.”